 ) within the microcosm (beyond the mind or psyche per se) which constitutes that which actually

-that faculty.
 This movement of consciousness involves grasping the

 (